leeyawnz/DevSecOps/Ansible/README.md

 ```
 ssh username@ip-address
 ```
 > Do note that if the authorized_keys file belongs to another user, you can only access the remote server through that user.
-Generally, we will want to link root to root so that we can do configurations in the remote server.
+Generally, we will want to link root to root so that we can do configurations in the remote server. \
+> \
+> We can escape access from the remote server by exiting it
+> ```
+> exit
+> ```